LyzandeR/RDota2/README.md

 Instead of specifying the key on your console / script (where it would be visible to anyone), good practice dictates to save it in an environment variable.
 This is a very easy to do process and you only need to do it once.
 The key will always be made easily available in your R sessions after this.
 In order to store the key in an environment variable you would need to do the following:

 1. Identify your home directory.
-Not sure?
-Enter normalizePath("~/") in the R console.
+If you don't know which one it is just run `normalizePath("~/")` in the R console.
-2. In your home directory create a file called .Renviron (it shouldn't have an extention like .txt).
-If questioned YES you do want to use a file name that begins with a dot.
+2. In your home directory create a file called .Renviron (it shouldn't have an extension, like for example .txt).
+If questioned, YES you do want to use a file name that begins with a dot.
 Note that by default dotfiles are usually hidden.
 But within RStudio, the file browser will make .Renviron visible and therefore easy to edit in the future.
-3. In the .Renviron file create a line like `RDota_KEY=xxxxxxxx`, where RDota_KEY will be the name of the R environment variable and xxxxxxxx will be your individual Steam API Key.
-Make sure the last line in the file is empty (if it isn’t R will silently fail to load the file.
+3. In the .Renviron file type a line like `RDota_KEY=xxxxxxxx`, where RDota_KEY will be the name of the R environment variable and xxxxxxxx will be your individual Steam API Key.
+Make sure the last line in the file is empty (if it isn’t R will silently fail to load the file).
 If you’re using an editor that shows line numbers, there should be two lines, where the second one is empty.
 4. Restart your R session if you were using one, since .Renviron is parsed at the start of an R session.
 5. Access the key on your R session using `Sys.getenv`.